 Liz Sang is a case manager based in Wakefield.
-Her extensive work experience was crucial to landing the role.
-Find out more about what being a probation officer involves and the biggest challenges she faces
+Her extensive work experience was crucial to landing her role.
+Find out what being a probation officer involves

 How did you get your job?

-I obtained a BSc (Hons) in Forensic Psychology from Leeds Trinity University, graduating in 2013.
+I obtained a BSc (Hons) in Forensic Psychology from Leeds Trinity University.
 My course offered placement modules - I completed my placement at Langley House Trust in a hostel for offenders.
 This gave me a good insight into the work of probation and supporting services.

 I stayed at Langley as a relief keyworker following my placement, and secured a role in the female housing project after graduation.
 I continued to build experience - as a housing officer for the Together Women Project, as a personality disorder mentor in Her Majesty's Prison (HMP) Newhall, and within the Liaison and Diversion Service, based in Leeds's police custody.